 Create a Résumé

 Follow the instructions provided in the folder to create a profile for Career Connection.
-Refer to the ELCM Job Search Guide (available online) for creating your internship resume which follows national standards for proper formatting.
+Refer to the ELCM Resume Writing Guide (available online) for creating your internship resume which follows national standards for proper formatting.
 Once your profile is created, you may begin Step 4.

 Finding a Credit-Bearing Internship